 If you live in a tenant-owned flat, you have to take care of the maintenance of the flat yourself.
 If the cooker, the fridge or anything else needs repairs, you have to pay for them yourself.

 What does "neglect looking after the property" ("vanvårda bostaden" in Swedish) mean?

 Can you give any examples of things you have to look after in your flat?

 Adapted housing for people with functional impairments

 If you or anyone in your family has a functional impairment, there are various types of adapted housing you can apply for in your municipality.
 For example, the municipality may help you adapt your home to your needs.

 If you need more help, you can apply for a place in adapted housing where there are staff to help and support you.

-If you have a lease on a rental apartment, you have the right to swap your apartment if have an approved reason for doing so.
-Approved reasons may be that you need a larger apartment, an apartment with a lower rent or an apartment that is closer to where you work.
-If you want to swap your apartment, the landlord must first approve the swap.
-If you swap your apartment without the landlord's approval, you can lose your lease.
-If you are a tenant, you have the right to swap your apartment as soon as you have a lease.
+If you have a lease on an apartment, you are entitled to swap apartments with someone else if you have an approved reason for it.
+Such reasons include needing a bigger apartment, an apartment with a lower rent or an apartment that is closer to your workplace.
+You yourself have to find someone who wants to swap apartments with you.
+Once you have found someone who wants to swap apartments with you, both your landlords have to approve the swap.
+If you swap your apartment without having the landlord’s prior approval, you can lose the lease on your apartment.

 The Swedish Union of Tenants